 In the first entry in this journal, I mentioned how I didn’t know how high my blood sugar was because I hadn’t measured it in ages.
 I hadn’t had my HbA1C measured in a year and a half.
 I didn’t want to know how bad it was.
 Despite being a Dietitian with a post graduate degree in Human Nutrition, I didn’t want to know how unhealthy I was.

-Because it will be 3 months since I began this journey and I want to know what my labs show as it takes that long for HbA1C to reflect the dietary change.
-It takes 3 months for the red blood cells in our bodies to turn over and HbA1C measures the amount of glucose bound to hemoglobin (glycated hemoglobin).
-Having my HbA1C measured in 3 months will show my average plasma glucose level since I started eating a low carb, high healthy fat diet.
+In 6 months from the time that I began this journey, I want to know what my labs show.
+HbA1C measures the amount of glucose bound to hemoglobin (glycated hemoglobin) and since it takes 3 months for the red blood cells in our bodies to turn over, it takes that long for HbA1C to begin to reflect the dietary changes made.
+Having my HbA1C measured in 6 months will show my average plasma glucose level since I started eating a low carb, high healthy fat diet.

 There’s one small problem.

 I have a long-standing physician who is my age and who would have without question, sent me home with prescription for a oral diabetes medicine – likely metformin once the results came in.
 I know that my blood sugar has been ~12 mmol/L because that’s what it would be this past month when I would eat more ~ 50 gm of carbs.
 Before I started this journey, I was eating significantly more carbs than that.